ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/pytorch-llama.md

 git apply 0001-Feat-Enable-int4-quantized-models-to-work-with-pytor.patch
 ./install_requirements.sh
 ```
+{{% notice Note %}} You will need Python version 3.10 to apply these patches.
+This is the default version of Python installed on an Ubuntu 22.04 Linux machine. {{% /notice %}}

 You will now override the installed PyTorch version with a specific version of PyTorch required to take advantage of Arm KleidiAI optimizations:

 ```